 Solutions for Speaking Practice

 If you are not sure how to practice speaking, here are some great ideas to start with

-- Join me for one of my Fluency School courses – designed exactly to give you speaking practice with support
+- Join me for one of my Fluency School courses – designed exactly to give you speaking practice with support and feedback

 - Create a conversation club with other friends or colleagues who speak English